All articles

 A warm-up does not need to be 20 minutes on the treadmill.
 Five to ten minutes of:

-- 1-2 warm-up sets at lighter weight before your working sets
+• Progressively heavier warm-up sets before demanding working sets

 8. Track your workouts

-Tracking means recording: exercise, weight, reps, and sets for each session.
-This lets you know exactly when to add weight, when you are plateaued, and whether your weekly volume per muscle group is in the productive range.
+Tracking means recording the exercise, weight, reps, sets, and RIR.
+That gives you evidence for when to add weight, when a trend has stalled, and how your weekly volume per muscle group is changing.

 Without tracking, progressive overload becomes progressive guessing.
 See our complete guide to progressive overload for why this matters.